CarlosCezarDeSouzaGuaraldo/CircleSoftware-TechnicalChallenge/README.md

 $ rails s
 ```

 This will start the local server on port 3000.
-To access the project, simply open your browser and type the following URL:
+To access the project, simply open your testing program or browser and type the following URL:

 `http://localhost:3000/api/v1/isbn/:id`